noahehall/theBookOfNoah/architecture/interface-oriented-design.md

     - basic type contracts,
       - e.g. typed pprogramming languages
         - compiler enforces the type contract
-    - semantic contraacts that include the preconditions and postconditions
+    - semantic contracts that include the preconditions and postconditions
     - performance contracts for real-time sytems
     - quality of service contracts that are hard to quantify
       - test for resource usage, reliability, scalability, and other 'ilities'